15 Cheapest Universities in Alabama for International Students

 If you're looking to save the most on your graduate studies abroad, Selma University should be at the top of your list.
 International students here pay only 4,800 USD annually for their master's degree.

-One of the universities you should definitely check out for practical reasons is Athens State University.
+One of the universities you should definitely check out for practical reasons is Spring Hill College.
 Here, you can finish your master's degree with minimal stress on your finances.
-After all, the tuition rate for graduate studies at Athens State University is 5,220 USD.
+After all, the tuition rate for graduate studies at Spring Hill College is 4,920 USD to 10,440 USD.

 Athens State University started its institutional task in 1822 as an undersized female academy built on the pursuits of a few and the aspirations of many.
 The university promotes the best interests of its students and the State of Alabama via teaching, service, research, and other creative actions to empower students to contribute to their professional, civic, educational, and economic ambitions.